vuex-orm/plugin-axios/docs/guide/installation.md

 ## Dev Build

-You have to clone directly from GitHub and build vuex yourself if you want to use the latest dev build.
+You have to clone directly from GitHub and build Vuex yourself if you want to use the latest dev build.

 ```console
 $ git clone https://github.com/vuex-orm/plugin-axios.git node_modules/@vuex-orm/plugin-axios